 The biographical materials, spanning the years 1906-1995, are arranged chronologically by date within each folder, and consist of date books, address books, financial and tax records, an interview with Douglas, obituaries and memorial service programs.
 Also included are the financial records and correspondence of the Lee and Eleanor Douglas Estate.

 The correspondence fills four and a half boxes, and spans the years 1942 to 1989.
-The general correspondence is arranged chronologically and includes letters from C. P. Snow (March 14, 1960) and William Cooper (March 23, 1960).
-The subject correspondence is arranged alphabetically by surname of correspondent or topic, and chronologically within each folder.
+The general correspondence includes letters from C. P. Snow (March 14, 1960) and William Cooper (March 23, 1960).
 Prominent correspondents include Gwendolyn Brooks, Raymond Chandler, James T. Farrell, Anais Nin, Ezra Pound and Stephen Spender.
 The correspondence consists of personal letters, business letters, referrals, recommendations and copies of papers sent to Douglas to critique.

-The teaching files, spanning the years 1945-1987, fill a little more than two boxes and are arranged by course or subject, and chronologically within each folder.
-Typically included are lecture notes, syllabi, final exams and student papers (arranged alphabetically by student surname within a folder).
+The teaching files (two boxes) span the years 1945-1987.
+Typically included are lecture notes, syllabi, final exams and student papers.
 The teaching files also include grade books from 1945-1987 and subject notes.

 The research files, spanning the years 1961-1981, include notes and writings relating to some of Douglas' areas of interest and research.
-The folders are arranged alphabetically by subject and chronologically within folders.
 The bulk of the research files concern the subject described by Douglas as "primary writing" (the writing that children do while learning how to write).
 These folders typically contain writing samples of children up to the eighth grade, with a few examples of older writers, correspondence with various school teachers, and correspondence between the young writers and Douglas.

-The professional associations and conferences files, spanning the years 1957-1985 and filling three boxes, is arranged alphabetically by association and by subject under each association.
-Records within folders are arranged chronologically.
+The professional associations and conferences files span the years 1957-1985 and fill three boxes.
 Folders typically contain information concerning conferences that Douglas attended.
 Included are programs, agendas, travel arrangements, correspondence, proposals for presentations and lists of participants.
 Professional associations and conferences represented in the files include: ADE, Annual English Language Arts Conference, CCCC, Coe Faculty Conference, College English Association, Dartmouth Seminar, Fulbright Teacher Exchange, CONPASS, MLA, NCTE, NDEA Institute on EIMC Materials, NTE, Northwestern University Writing Program, Writing as a Process Institute, Wyoming Conference on Freshman and Sophomore English, and the York International Conference on the Teaching of English.
 A large amount of the material is related to two conferences: the Dartmouth Seminar (1966) and the York International Conference on the Teaching and Learning of English (1971).